The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 pkg_add sword

-KBibTeX and Kile or Lyx for Academic Writing
+KBibTeX and Kile for Academic Writing

 When I first started the process of installing OpenBSD on this ThinkPad, I was disappointed to find that there was not a modern, fully featured citation (reference) manager available in the official OpenBSD package collection (or Ports Tree).
 I took to the misc@openbsd.org mailing list with this post, which received several replies.
 Initially, however, those replies did not take me any closer to a viable GUI writing environment.
 Zotero and JabRef, the two main options, are both non-compilable in OpenBSD (Zotero relies on xul, and JabRef relies on OpenJFX, but OpenBSD has neither).

 Yet, following some private correspondence between the OpenBSD project’s KDE guru Rafael Sadowski and me, Sadowski most generously added KBibTeX, the KDE project’s citation manager, to the large set of KDE applications that he has ported to OpenBSD (with this post to ports@openbsd.org).
-KBibTeX officially supports the LaTeX editors Kile (also of the KDE project) and Lyx (which is popular on many platforms).
+KBibTeX officially supports the LaTeX editors Kile (also of the KDE project) and Lyx (which is popular on many platforms, including OpenBSD).
 Further, as a longtime Zotero user, I am pleased that KBibTeX allows importing Zotero bibliographies.
-(Granted, the Zotero syncing feature does not work in OpenBSD, since it requires having Zotero installed on the local system — a frustrating chicken and egg situation).
+(Granted, KBibTeX’s Zotero syncing feature does not work in OpenBSD, since it requires having Zotero installed on the local system — a frustrating chicken and egg situation).

-pkg_add kbibtex kile lyx
+pkg_add kbibtex kile

 0 A.D.